jennaroe/AUnitedFront/README.md

 In coordination with the city and state governments, we plan to give order and purpose to those who desire to help when our cities are in crisis, Natural or Manmade.

-Pulse Project members will receive information for volunteer and donation opportunities as they happen and will be able to volunteer through our site.
+Local Corps members will receive information for volunteer and donation opportunities as they happen and will be able to volunteer through our site.
 We look forward to seeing this group grow as those who want to use whatever skills they have to band together as a united front.

-Contact us at: teamPulseProject@gmail.com
+Contact us at: localcorps@gmail.com